corkiejp/Corkiejp-notes-on-awesome-bluesky/README.md

 ## Utilities
 - [Sky Follower Bridge](https://www.sky-follower-bridge.dev/) | [Repo](https://github.com/kawamataryo/sky-follower-bridge) | [Bluesky](https://bsky.app/profile/sky-follower-bridge.dev) - Browser add-on to find your Twitter follows and followers on Bluesky.
 Chrome is recommend, must regularly updated.
 You can also scan others followers and import lists from 'Xitter'
 - [TrackBlue](https://track.blue/) by [Ilya | Indie Hacker ~ BlueSky](https://bsky.app/profile/ilyathedev.bsky.social) - schedule posts, track engagement, and manage your audience with powerful CRM tools
+- [Redirect Twitter Share to Bluesky](https://share.notx.blue/) by [Joselito](https://bsky.app/profile/joseli.to) Browser extension that redirects share buttons on Twitter and X.com to Bluesky.

 ## Other utilities and sites to bookmark!